ntustison/flow_models/README.md

     * [Fresh and Rotten Classification](https://www.kaggle.com/datasets/swoyam2609/fresh-and-stale-classification)
     * [Flower Classification 10 Classes](https://www.kaggle.com/datasets/utkarshsaxenadn/flower-classification-5-classes-roselilyetc)

-    If using dedicated GPU-enabled instance, you could save these directly on that instance in a `data` subdir within the `flow_models` repo directory;
+    If using a dedicated GPU-enabled instance, you could save these directly on that instance in a `data` subdir within the `flow_models` repo directory.
-    for that case use TF's ImageDataGenerator in the train.py script.
-    Or you can use image files in an S3 bucket, whether in the dedicated GPU-enabled instance or soon within AWS Batch configuration; for this case use my S3ImageDataGenerator class in the train.py script which is a drop-in replacement.
-TF's ImageDataGenerator is set as default; once things converge in this repo one won't have to explicitly tweak code to enable S3.  ;-)
+    For that case the URIs for train_generator and other_generator in train.py can simply be `"data/train"` for example.
+Or you can use image files in an S3 bucket, whether in the dedicated GPU-enabled instance or soon within AWS Batch configuration.
+For that case the URIs should have the form `"s3://mybucket/myprefix/train"`.

-    b.
-Download web-scraped images into the appropriate directories.
-This did not work well for me due to endless image quality issues; I recommend (a) instead, but including here just in case:

-    `python misc/download_images_bing.py`
-    This will create the following directory structure to hold the downloaded images.
-    (The "cat" subdirectory is because the search keyword was "cat" - you can of course change that, and the unsupervised learning doesn't care what the subdirs are within "train" and "val" anway, it just globs them together.)
-    None of these directories needs to exist already - the script can create them.

-    Warning - I found a lot of web-scraping packages don't seem to work anymore (search engine APIs seem to evolve quickly/regularly).
-The Bing one technically still works but does not provide very good/reliable photos.
-    Honestly this is what made me shift to using pre-made image datasets myself;
-    really the quality/consistency is better too.
+    This is not supervised learning so labels are not used for training, but it can still be useful to reserve some validation data to experiment with after training anyway.
+Whether locally or in S3, I find the following directory structure helpful.
+Note the data generator reading the files will combine all subdirectories of files together, so `cat` and `beachball` images will be mixed together in the validation dataset:

     ```
     data/
         train/
             cat/
         val/
-            cat/
-            beachball/   <-- these show up as outliers in gaussian latent points
+            beachball/   <-- these generally show up as outliers in gaussian latent points
+            cat/         <-- these generally don't
     ```

 ### B. To run the training